christian-bromann/cddl/README.md

 ---

 If you are interested in this project, please feel free to contribute ideas or code patches.
-Have a look into our [contributing guidelines](https://github.com/christian-bromann/cddl/blob/master/LICENSE) to get started.
+Have a look at our [contributing](https://github.com/christian-bromann/cddl/blob/master/LICENSE) guidelines](https://github.com/christian-bromann/cddl/blob/master/LICENSE) to get started.